A Nomadic Childhood

 I've enjoyed programming computers since learning FORTRAN in college in 1970.
 I was an Atari hobbyist in the 1980s,

-and wrote the assembly language tutorial column for an Atari magazine for two years.
+and wrote many articles for personal computer magazines.
 I moved into software development full-time at Kodak in 1983 and worked

 there as a software developer, manager, quality engineer,